sandyGanoti/mkvirtualenv-on-mac/README.md

 `pip3 install virtualenv virtualenvwrapper`

-<ins>Step 5</ins>: Open your .bash_profile and set up and export virtualenv variables:
+<ins>Step 5</ins>: Open your .bash_profile (or whichever config which matches your shell) and set up and export virtualenv variables:

 `export WORKON_HOME=$HOME/.virtualenvs`